Duper: The format that's super!

 lines: r"

-The first newline is not trimmed.
+The first line feed is not trimmed.

 All whitespace is

-Control characters, including tabs, are not permitted in a literal string.
+}Control characters other than line feeds are not permitted in a raw string.

 Byte strings